Polymesh Price Hits $0.10 on Top Exchanges (POLYX)

 About Polymesh

-Polymesh’s total supply is 848,612,058 tokens and its circulating supply is 521,874,157 tokens.
+Polymesh’s total supply is 849,093,572 tokens and its circulating supply is 521,874,157 tokens.
 Polymesh’s official Twitter account is @polymeshnetwork and its Facebook page is accessible here.
-The official website for Polymesh is polymesh.network.
+Polymesh’s official website is polymesh.network.

 Buying and Selling Polymesh

-It is usually not presently possible to buy alternative cryptocurrencies such as Polymesh directly using U.S. dollars.
-Investors seeking to acquire Polymesh should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as Polymesh directly using U.S. dollars.
+Investors seeking to acquire Polymesh should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Polymesh using one of the aforementioned exchanges.

 Receive News & Updates for Polymesh Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Polymesh and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.